GiulSposito/ISLR/Chapter01 - Intro/Curse_of_Dimensionality.md

 ## More dimentions

-We can generalize and see the impact in the size of range along the adicional dimension?
+We can generalize and see the impact in the size of range along the additional dimension?

 ```r